Trace the developments of art in Ireland from the Neolithic to the 12th century.

 Take a closer look at how passage tombs were constructed and decorated in the Stone Age and how some of Ireland’s gold objects were made and used in the Bronze Age right up to the creation and design of Early Christian treasures, including the ‘Tara’ Brooch and the Ardagh Chalice.

-This tour is specifically designed to cover key objects that appear on the History of Art Leaving Certificate course.
+This tour is specifically designed to cover key objects that appear on the History of Art Leaving Certificate specification and can be tailored to focus on Pre-Christian (c.
+4,000BCE - 500 CE) or Insular Art (c.500 - 1100s).

 Guided Tour at a glance